silverbulletmd/silverbullet/website/Meta Pages.md

-#level/intermediate

-Meta pages are pages not core to your content, but function as a way to configure your [[Spaces|space]].
+Meta pages are pages not core to your content, but function as a way to configure, or extend your [[Spaces|space]].
 You can think of them as “tooling” pages.

-The most obvious example is [[SETTINGS]], which is not really a page that you care about day-to-day, but only want to tweak when you’re working on your space as a tool.
+The most obvious example is [[CONFIG]], which is not really a page that you care about day-to-day, but only want to tweak when you’re working on your space as a tool.

 [[Templates]] are other examples.
 If you use [[Space Script]] or [[Space Style]], you may want to put those on separate pages and tag them as `#meta` as well, so they don’t mingle with your main content.